 The subject is designed to provide in-depth knowledge about advances in organic chemistry, different techniques of organic synthesis and their applications to process chemistry as well as drug discovery.

-Upon completion of course, the student shall able to understand a.
-Introduction, principles of green chemistry
+Upon completion of course, the student shall able to understand

 - The principles and applications of Green chemistry - The concept of peptide chemistry. - The various catalysts used in organic reactions - The concept of stereochemistry and asymmetric synthesis.